 Protection options

 ASM and CNAPP are designed to solve different challenges related to enterprise security.
 ASM is a broad-based analysis of all available network resources and cyber assets.
-It considers every aspect of security from edge devices to the cloud.
-ASM can be used to define an organization’s attack perimeter and all the vulnerable attack surfaces.
-ASM aggregates every aspect of the system into a holistic security analysis.
+It considers every aspect of security, from edge devices to the cloud.
+ASM can be used to define an organization’s attack perimeter and all vulnerable attack surfaces.
+It aggregates every aspect of the system into a holistic security analysis.

 CNAPP is a focused dive into all aspects of a public cloud infrastructure.
 While ASM provides a broad analysis of internal threat surfaces, CNAPP focuses on finding security issues related to cloud infrastructure and associated services like AWS and Microsoft Azure.
 CNAPP tools check cloud configurations and scan for misconfigurations and vulnerabilities.